 There is much confusion out there about what bonds are.
 I’ve seen so-called experts get it wrong, and then mislead people.
 The recent importance of the ‘bond market’ has come about as there is talk about an ‘inverted yield curve’.
 Not much will be said about that.
 In this post I focus on the basics.
 The concepts here may require careful time studying what’s going on.

 What is a bond?

 Breaking it down – if I lend you £100 that’s a bond.
 As I am the lender, it means I am out of pocket.
 You owe me £100, which as a condition of the loan there could be a mutual agreement to pay interest at say 2% or 10% – whatever rate we agree.
 So why do they call it a purchase?
 The bond is represented by an instrument or certificate or record of the sale – and that can be sold on to anybody willing to pay.
-So in the above example I could sell the debt of £100 to somebody who might be desperate to pay £105.
+So in the above example the bondholder, could sell the debt owed to me of £100 to somebody who might be desperate to pay £105.
 Or – in unusual circumstances the bondholder (the lender) could sell the debt for less than £100.
 The market price is subject to demands in the bond market.

-But the core concept of a bond is usually about some entity purchasing from a government or central bank.
+The core concept of a bond is usually about some entity (the lender) purchasing from a bank or other organisation (the borrower).
 This ‘purchase’ is a debt that the borrower (issuer) owes to the lender (who becomes the bondholder).
-Now that’s strange because we’re talking about purchases – and in everyday life we purchase things that we can eventually hold or feel (or see) the effects of in our hands e.g. cars, apples, pens etc. But in this sort of purchase, we’re purchasing a ‘negative’ i.e. a debt owed to us.
-And even more crazy is that we’re handing over our money in exchange for some document that says we are owed.
-What would we do with this bond?
-Well nothing really.
-We’d just sit back and collect the interest.
+Now that’s strange because we’re talking about purchases – and in everyday life we purchase things that we can eventually hold or feel (or see) the effects of in our hands e.g. cars, apples, pens etc. When in ordinary life people take out a loan, the money in hand is seen as a credit – but actually it is a debt!

 What is yield curve inversion?